ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Global Settings API

 All global PEB settings are stored in a single JavaScript object named ``pebSettings``.
-This name is mandatory and hard-coded in C++ code.
-If ``pebSettings`` JavaScript object is not found, the Perl interpreter for all scripts will be the first Perl interpreter on PATH.
+This name is mandatory and it is hard-coded in C++ code.
+If ``pebSettings`` JavaScript object is not found, the PEB Perl interpreter is the first Perl interpreter on PATH.

 ```javascript
 var pebSettings = {};